I Am Sober is a free app that helps you get some control back in your life.

 Cravings -- a strong desire to use the substance and withdrawal symptoms from disuse.

-Ongoing Negative Consequences -- inability to hold a job, maintain relationships, or afford a home.
+Ongoing Negative Consequences -- Decline in daily life functions, inability to hold a job, maintain relationships, or afford a home.

 Drug Tolerance -- needing more of the substance to achieve the desired effect and in less time.